Language Translation

 Formal Dispute Resolution

-A complaint is a claim that the school has not implemented federal or state special education rules; or has failed to comply with an order issued by an independent hearing officer (IHO).
+A complaint is a claim that the public agency has not implemented federal or state special education rules; or has failed to comply with an order issued by an independent hearing officer (IHO).
 A complaint may also be used to enforce a mediation agreement or an agreement reached during a resolution meeting as part of a due process hearing.
 When IDOE receives a complaint, a complaint investigator is assigned to determine if a violation has occurred and order corrective action if necessary.

 Mediation is a voluntary process in which parent(s) and school representatives meet with a trained mediator who facilitates the development of a written agreement between the parties.
 The mediator does not make any decisions, and there is no guarantee that the parties will come to an agreement.
 Mediation may be used to resolve: a complaint; a disagreement from a CCC meeting regarding the student’s identification or eligibility for services; the appropriateness of the educational evaluation, level of services, or placement; or anything else affecting the provision of a FAPE.